varnish/Varnish-Book/varnish_sysadmin.rst

    requests for assistance in performance tuning Varnish that turn out to be crash-issues.
-Because the Varnish management thread starts the child up so fast, the users don't even notice the down time, only the extra loading time as Varnish is constantly emptying it's cache.
+Because the Varnish management thread starts the child up so fast, the users don't even notice the down time, only the extra loading time as Varnish is constantly emptying its cache.

    This is easily avoidable by paying attention to syslog.